marmonkin/portfolio/README.md

   [![Play on itch.io](https://img.shields.io/badge/Play_on-itch.io-FA5C5C?style=for-the-badge&logo=itchdotio)](https://marmonkin.itch.io/dumbshow)

-DumbshoW was made as a part of the Global Game Jam in 2 days by me and my friend.
+DumbshoW was made in Godot as a part of the Global Game Jam in 2 days by me and my friend.

 We both took part in designing the core mechanics, gameplay and style.